 Some things you might include in a pre- or postnup:

 - Spousal support or alimony terms

 - Division of assets if one partner dies during the marriage

 Despite the somewhat controversial nature of the prenup, a survey of 1,600 members in the American Academy of Matrimonial Lawyers revealed that 63 percent of respondents noticed uptick in prenups from 2009 through 2012, with 52 percent of divorce attorneys seeing an increase in women seeking a prenup.

 Determining an agreement prior to marriage can help both parties avoid messy and costly litigation during a marriage dissolution.
 However, these agreements might not be in the best interest of every couple.
 A consultation with a financial advisor can help you make a sound investment in your post-marital financial future.

 Discussing finances with your partner or spouse-to-be isn’t always easy, but most agree it’s necessary for a happy, healthy marriage.
 Approaching the subject with honesty and an open mind can help you begin your lives together on a positive note.
 Form good financial habits early and you’ll be able to conquer whatever life throws at you—together.

-Do you have specific questions?
+Do you have questions specific to your situation?
 We’re here to help!
-Reach out to us today.
+Reach out to our team today.